-If you are travelling with more luggage then you will not have to face any difficulty in booking the luggage separately by going to the station.
+Train for tension-free travel, e-luggage will be booked from the app, the scheme will be implemented first in Delhi, Jaipur, Agra.
+If you are traveling with more luggage then you will not have to face any difficulty in booking the luggage separately by going to the station.
 Rail passengers from all over the country will not have to travel to the parcel offices for booking luggage beyond the limit they are carrying during the journey.
 Keeping in view the facilities of the passengers, a plan is being made to provide e-luggage facility like e-ticket soon.
 Currently, this facility of booking e-luggage will be available for passengers booking e-tickets.

 Later, all passengers will be able to take advantage of this scheme.
 A railway official said that the Center for Railway Information (CRIS) has also started work for software changes.
 By next month, the e-luggage scheme may start in Jaipur division including Delhi division and Agra division.
 Railway official told that the senior divisional commercial manager of the Railway Board Delhi, Agra, Jaipur division has been asked about what kind of problems can be faced at the local level in implementing this scheme and how can they be overcome.
 In September, the Railway Board has been called for a meeting so that the new facility will not cause any inconvenience to the railway passengers.

 If the luggage is taken without booking more than the prescribed weight, then a penalty of 6 times is imposed.